-The William & Mary Active Citizens Conference 2018 is a space for educating, uniting, and inspiring active citizens, and this year's conference theme is The Skills of Freedom.
+The William & Mary Active Citizens Conference 2019 is a space for educating, uniting, and inspiring active citizens.

 We will prioritize proposals which highlight any of the following: